HJU-Group/code-style/php-laravel-code-style.md

 ## Functions / Class Methods

 * Must be camelCase
+* Opening brace must be on its own line
+* Scope must not be prefixed by underscore
 * Where it makes sense should be prefixed by a verb
     * Names can also be just a verb if it makes sense in the context of the class
     * get